 Method: To assess whether the regression model used in this problem provides better fit than does a model that uses only a continuous linear term for LDL, we first create a Cox proportional hazards regression model based only on the continuous LDL predictor.
 Using a likelihood ratio test, the models can be simultaneously tested against each other with respect to their likelihoods, which serve as a measure for their fit in this problem.

 Results: At the 5% significance level, we fail to reject the null hypothesis that using a categorical LDL term will result in a “better fitting” model (P=0.478).
 We are unable to conclude that the model with continuous LDL will have a better fit than the model with a continuous LDL.
+Did not mention including linear term (-1)

+Did not mention about the test that regression coefficients for the dummy variables were 0 (-1) Wrong p-value (-1)

+Total: 2

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 This can be effected by generating fitted hazard ratio estimates for each individual in the sample, and then dividing that fitted value by the fitted value for a subject having a LDL of 160 mg/dL.